Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 To use Origami components, you need some Node tools:

-* [NodeJS](http://nodejs.org/) is the JavaScript runtime, which allows you to run server-side JavaScript on your development environment.
-We need this to run all the build tools
+* [NodeJS](http://nodejs.org/) is the JavaScript runtime, which we need to run npm, bower and grunt.
-* [npm](http://npmjs.org) is the Node Package Manger.
-Once you've got Node, you can use npm to install the modules we need for the build process.
+* [npm](http://npmjs.org) is the package manager for the back end (loads Origami build tools)
-* [bower](http://bower.io) is a package manager similar to npm, but designed for front end packages that are destined to be served to the browser.
-We use this to install Origami components
+* [bower](http://bower.io) is the package manager for the front end (loads Origami components)
 * [grunt](http://gruntjs.com/) is a task runner, which we use to run the build process

 NodeJS can be installed manually or via package management, and often ships preinstalled on many OS distributions.
-To find out if you have it installed and which version you have, type this at a terminal ([Reveal additonal help](#note-terminal)):
+To find out if you have it installed and which version you have, type this at a terminal ([What's a terminal?](#note-terminal)):

 <aside class="o-techdocs__aside--toggleable" id='note-terminal'>
 	<h4>What's a "terminal"?!</h4>